Animal Re-Identification on Microcontrollers: Abstract

 \section{Abstract}

-Camera-based animal re-identification (Animal Re-ID) can support wildlife monitoring and precision livestock management in large outdoor environments with limited wireless connectivity.
-In these settings, inference must run directly on collar tags or low-power edge nodes built around microcontrollers (MCUs), yet most Animal Re-ID models are designed for workstations or servers and are too large for devices with small memory and low-resolution inputs.
-We propose an on-device framework.
-First, we characterise the gap between state-of-the-art Animal Re-ID models and MCU-class hardware, showing that straightforward knowledge distillation from large teachers offers limited benefit once memory and input resolution are constrained.
-Second, guided by this analysis, we design a high-accuracy Animal Re-ID architecture by systematically scaling a CNN-based MobileNetV2 backbone for low-resolution inputs.
-Third, we evaluate the framework with a real-world dataset and introduce a data-efficient fine-tuning strategy to enable fast adaptation with just three images per animal identity at a new site.
-Across six public Animal Re-ID datasets, our compact model achieves competitive retrieval accuracy while reducing model size by over two orders of magnitude.
-On a self-collected cattle dataset, the deployed model performs fully on-device inference with only a small accuracy drop and unchanged Top-1 accuracy relative to its cluster version.
-We demonstrate that practical, adaptable Animal Re-ID is achievable on MCU-class devices, paving the way for scalable deployment in real field environments.
+Camera-based Animal Re-identification (Animal Re-ID) can support wildlife monitoring and precision livestock management where wireless connectivity is limited.
+In such deployments, inference should run on collar tags or low-power edge nodes built around microcontrollers (MCUs), yet most Animal Re-ID models are too large and assume higher-resolution inputs.
+We study how to make Animal Re-ID practical on MCU-class hardware through a deployment-driven investigation of model compression under low-resolution sensing and strict memory constraints.
+First, we show that feature-level knowledge distillation from large teachers provides limited benefit once memory, architecture mismatch, and input resolution are considered together.
+Guided by this result, we design a compact CNN-based Re-ID model by scaling the width and depth of a MobileNetV2 backbone for low-resolution inputs.
+We then evaluate the model across six public Animal Re-ID datasets and a self-collected cattle dataset, and introduce a data-efficient fine-tuning strategy that adapts to a new site with three images per identity.
+The final model reduces size by over two orders of magnitude while preserving competitive retrieval accuracy.
+On Arduino deployment, it runs fully on-device with only a small mAP drop and unchanged Top-1 accuracy relative to the cluster version.